Helpful Real Estate Information for Buyers

 - Real Estate Settlement Procedures Act (RESPA): A federal law that requires lenders to provide buyers with information about known or estimated closing costs, as well as other aspects of the settlement process.

-- Sales Contract: The buyer and seller contract which details all aspects of the purchase: what the property includes, what financing the buyer will use, the amount of the down payments, etc. The contract must be signed by both parties to be valid.
+- Sales Contract: The buyer and seller contract detailing all aspects of the purchase: what the property includes, what financing the buyer will use, the amount of the down payments, etc. The contract must be signed by both parties to be valid.

 - Shared Appreciation Mortgage: A loan in which the buyers, or partners in the purchase, agree to share specific portions of the monthly payment, down payment, and appreciation.